Samara state academy for gifted children: Second Building

-The building was initially built for Second female gymnasium and took about 3 years (from 1909 to 1912) to complete.

 At the time of World War I building contained the 96th General Emergency Hospital.

-From 1930 to 1941 the building hosted School #30.

 As the Eastern Front of World War II unfolded, the building was put in the disposal of a special group of the NKVD in connection with the impending transfer of the capital of the USSR from Moscow to Kuibyshev.

 From February 1, 1943, till October 1, 1945, building hosts hospital for evacuees #3999 with trauma surgical and prosthetic and orthopedic profile.
 One of the patients was a prototype-hero of The story of a real man – Alexey Maresyev.

 From 1945 till 1993 Kuibyshev Regional Hospital for the Disabled of the Great Patriotic War was located in the building.

 In 1993 building was transferred to the Nayanova University.

 It is on located the side of street Molodogvardejsky closer to the Volga between Ulyanovskaja St. and a student's lane, between Samara state architectural university and the House of the scientists.

-In this housing pre profile and profile stages of this educational model, high education department and postgraduate educational stages situated.

-School stages (8th, 9th 10th & 11th grades) are situated on the first floor of the housing.

-5th grades situated on the second floor.

-The high school department(12–15 (16) classes/groups) was situated on the second floor.